The VS Code Skeleton

 Why I chose an Inline implementation

 Debug adapters typically run as separate processes to provide stability, as a crash in the debugger will not take down the editor.
 However, Debug80 utilizes an "inline" implementation where the adapter runs directly inside the extension process.
-I chose this approach to simplify the communication between the debugger and my custom UI panels, such as the TEC-1 emulator view.
+I chose this approach to simplify communication with my custom UI panels.
 Running inline avoids the need for complex inter-process communication when synchronizing the machine state with the visual hardware representation.
-This tight integration ensures that the LED displays and speaker output remain perfectly in sync with the underlying code execution.
+This tight integration keeps the TEC-1 display in sync with the underlying code execution.

 Activation and the Resolution cycle